Plug-in electric vehicles in California: Los Angeles

+Sacramento

+As of 2023, 25% of new cars sold in Sacramento County and 21.5% of new cars sold in El Dorado County were electric.

+San Diego

+As of June 2023, 22.1% of new cars sold in San Diego County were electric.

 San Francisco Bay Area

 In 2008, San Francisco Mayor Gavin Newsom, San Jose Mayor Chuck Reed and Oakland, California Mayor Ron Dellums announced a nine-step policy plan for transforming the Bay Area into the "Electric Vehicle (EV) Capital of the U.S." and of the world.

 There are partnerships with Coulomb Technologies, Better Place, City Carshare, Zipcar and others are also advancing.
 The first charging stations went up in San Jose.

 By early 2010, San Francisco and other cities in the San Francisco Bay Area and Silicon Valley, as well as some local private firms such as Google and Adobe Systems, already have deployed charging stations and have expansion plans to attend both plug-ins and all-electric cars.

 As of 2018, the San Francisco and San Jose metropolitan areas contained more than 50,000 electric vehicles each.
 As of 2018, more than 10% of new cars sold in San Jose and 7% of new cars sold in San Francisco were electric.

+In March 2024, the SF Municipal Transportation Agency and partners announced a "Curbside Electric Vehicle (EV) Charging Citywide Assessment" program.